SensorsINI/v2e/README.md

 # frame2dvs

-A program for converting APS frames with low FPS into DVS frames with high FPS.
+Python code for converting APS frames with low FPS into DVS frames with high FPS.